aetperf/aetperf.github.io/_posts/2023-08-16-Using-a-local-sentence-embedding-model-for-similarity-calculation.md

 A simple yet powerful use case of sentence embeddings is computing the similarity between different sentences.
 By representing sentences as numerical vectors, we can leverage mathematical operations to determine the degree of similarity.

 For the purpose of this demonstration, we'll be using a recent text embedding model provided by the Beijing Academy of Artificial Intelligence (BAAI): [`BAAI/bge-base-en`](https://huggingface.co/BAAI/bge-base-en).
 BGE stands for BAAI General Embedding, and appears to be a BERT-like model.
 This particular model exhibits an embedding dimension of 768 and an input sequence length of 512 tokens.
 Keep in mind that longer sequences are truncated to fit within this limit.
 To put things into perspective, let's compare it to OpenAI's well-known model: [`text-embedding-ada-002`](https://platform.openai.com/docs/guides/embeddings/second-generation-models), which features an embedding dimension of 8191 and an input sequence length of 1536 tokens.
-While the latter model offers some really impressive capabilities, it's worth noting that it cannot be run locally.
+While the latter model offers some impressive capabilities, it's worth noting that it cannot be run locally.
 Here's a quick comparison of these two embedding models:

 | Model | Can Run Locally | Multilingual | Input Sequence Length | Embedding Dimension |
 |---|---:|---:|---:|---:|
 | `BAAI/bge-base-en`        | Yes |  No |  512 |  768 |
 | `text-embedding-ada-002`  |  No | Yes | 1536 | 8191 |

-While the larger instance of BAAI/bge, `BAAI/bge-large-en`, is available, we've opted for BAAI/bge-base-en for its relatively smaller size (0.44GB), making it fast and suitable for regular machines.
-It's also worth mentioning that despite its compact nature, BAAI/bge-base-en boasts an impressive second-place rank on the Massive Text Embedding Benchmark leaderboard (MTEB), which you can check out here: https://huggingface.co/spaces/mteb/leaderboard at the time of writing this post.
+While a larger instance of BAAI/bge - `BAAI/bge-large-en` - is available, we've opted for BAAI/bge-base-en for its relatively smaller size (0.44GB), making it fast and suitable for regular machines.
+It's also worth mentioning that despite its compact nature, `BAAI/bge-base-en` boasts a second-place rank on the Massive Text Embedding Benchmark leaderboard (MTEB) at the time of writing this post, which you can check out here: [https://huggingface.co/spaces/mteb/leaderboard](https://huggingface.co/spaces/mteb/leaderboard).

 For the purpose of running this embedding model, we'll be utilizing the neat Python library [sentence_transformers](https://www.sbert.net/).
 Alternatively, there are other Python libraries that provide access to this model, such as [FlagEmbedding](https://github.com/FlagOpen/FlagEmbedding/tree/master) or [LangChain](https://python.langchain.com/docs/integrations/text_embedding/bge_huggingface).

-Now, let's get started by importing the necessary libraries to delve into the world of sentence embeddings.
+Now, let's get started by importing the necessary libraries.

 ## Imports